KenBigelow/UBC-Spack-Workshop/index.rst

 -----------------
 Using Apptainer Containers
 -----------------

 .. code-block:: console

   $ singularity exec spack-dcm2niix.sif dcm2niix -h

 -----------------
 RONIN Autoscale Cluster
 -----------------
 First let us configure the object storage on our cluster to grab the singularity images we created.

 .. code-block:: console

   $ aws configure

-Below is the example output infor
+Below is the example output for the information needed to connect to the S3 Bucket.

 AWS Access Key ID [********************]:
 AWS Secret Access Key [********************]:
 Default region name [ca-central-1]: